 Public realm is defined as areas available for public use including; streets, pavements, parking areas, squares, parks and gardens.
-The elements that form the public realm are surfacing materials, street furniture, signs, lighting, public art and soft landscape.
+The elements that form the public realm are surfacing materials, street furniture, signs, lighting, public art, soft landscape and shop fronts.
 A successful public realm enables people to move easily through an area.
 It contributes to a high quality environment and there is evidence that it is effective in attracting people and increasing 'dwell time'.